Think you might have the social media blues?

 If social media is taking a toll on your mental health, don't be afraid to talk to someone about it or contact a trained professional for advice.

-Browse more resources about social media and mental blues on the next page.
+Browse more resources about social media and mental blues below.